crazy-canux/Blog/source/_posts/Windows之WinRM.md

 transport参数:

-Basic and certificate(plaintext) just support local user.
+Basic and Certificate(plaintext) just support local user.

-SSL will use certificate when used cert_pem and cert_key_pem, or revert to basic auth over https.
+SSL will use Certificate when used cert_pem and cert_key_pem, or revert to Basic over https.

 NTLM support both local user and domain user, auth = 'domain\\user'